 An Immersive Live Music Activation with Composer/Violinist/Educator Daniel Bernard Roumain (DBR)

-EN MASSE is an audience-immersive, musical experience, which features Daniel Bernard Roumain’s original compositions EN MASSE STUDIES AND ETUDES and HIP HOP STUDIES AND ETUDES scored for variable instrumentation, scalable ensemble size and performance length.
-Adaptable for ensembles between 5 and 500 musicians from string quartets to marching bands En Masse is designed to work in both large public spaces (squares, stadiums, parks) as well as contained spaces (theaters, warehouses), and can last anywhere between 30 minutes, to a whole day immersive activation.
+Conceptualized and directed by Daniel Bernard Roumain, EN MASSE is an audience-immersive, musical experience for variable instrumentation, scalable ensemble size and performance length.
+Adaptable for ensembles between 5 and 500 musicians from string quartets to marching bands EN MASSE is designed to work in both large public spaces (squares, stadiums, parks) as well as contained spaces (theaters, warehouses), and can last anywhere between 30 minutes, to a whole day immersive activation.

 About Daniel bernard roumain (DBR)